Welcome to the Carter!

 Located in the heart of Fort Worth’s Cultural District, the Amon Carter Museum of American Art explores the breadth and complexity of American creativity.
 Through an expansive collection, and by presenting world-class exhibitions, sharing dynamic events, sparking cutting-edge research, and more, we offer visitors new ways to encounter and understand American art.

-The Museum collects the best examples of American artistic creativity by some of the biggest names in art history, with works from the eighteenth century to the present day.
+The Museum collects the best examples of American artistic creativity by some of the biggest names in art history, with works from the 18th century to the present day.
 From paintings and sculptures to photographs and works on paper, there’s something for everyone in our galleries!
 And what’s on view is regularly changing, so each time you visit you’ll see something you haven’t seen before.

 Mission Statement

-The Amon Carter Museum of American Art was established through the generosity of Amon G. Carter Sr. (1879-1955) to house his collection of paintings and sculpture by Frederic Remington and Charles M. Russell.
+Our mission: The Amon Carter Museum of American Art was established through the generosity of Amon G. Carter Sr. (1879-1955) to house his collection of paintings and sculpture by Frederic Remington and Charles M. Russell; to collect, preserve, and exhibit the finest examples of American art; and to serve all communities through exhibitions, publications, and experiences devoted to the celebration of American creativity.

 Land Acknowledgement